kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 ## getData
 The function getData creates three variables: subjectInfo, ds, dp.

+The philosophy is to first get all the data that might be relevant in the ds and dp sturctures using dsDesc and dpDesc.
+The data might be saved so that we do not have to load all the individual data files again and again when just improving analyses and figures.
+Then, there will be some figureDesc structure, which will describe the figures.
+Figures may combine data from both ds and dp.

 ### Input
 #### dsDesc
 Data to stem description.
 Structure.